plans-coding/miscellaneous/homeassistant/meat-thermometer/meat-thermometer.md

 ## Calibration Input

 Measure the voltage at A0 for different temperatures on the probe.
+We will use this data when we configure the circiut in Esphome.

 | Temperature measured by a reference thermometer | Voltage $V_{A0}$ measured at A0 | Resistance $R_{NTC}$ over thermistor (calculated) |
 |-|-|-|